Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 julia> RunLDA("Fast3")
 julia> RunLDA("All")       #Runs all the three algorithms in sequence
 ```
+The dataset is left in the main directory of the project, so there is no need to change the directory before running LDA.
 The default settings for RunLDA are:
 ```julia
 function RunLDA(algorithm = "All", T = 4, burnin = 50, sample = 50)